zengbing15/felix/README.md

 For a sender, you need
  * Set up a telegram bot
  * Run a CKB Testnet node
- * Send and pay red envelopes
+ * Run the felix bot
  * Use `ckb-cli`(recommended tool) to sign the messages required by the transaction
  * Use `generate-message-tool` to validate the messages by the transaction